alperakcan/libhthread/README.md

 ## 1. overview ##

-  hthread is for detecting synchronization errors in c/c++ programs that use the pthreads.
+  hthread is thread error detector for detecting synchronization errors in c/c++ programs that use the pthreads.

   can detect errors of: